 9:30 pm: Early to bed so you’re ready to do it all over again

-Considering that the chef needs to cook food for a large group while on a boat with limited space, we were pretty darn please with the meals that were served.
+Considering our chef was cooking food for a large group (around 12 divers and 4 dive masters) while on a boat with limited space, we were pretty darn pleased with the meals that we were served on board.

-On both our Similan Island and Komodo liveaboard, we ate lots of local dishes, like curries, seafood, grilled meat, noodles, rice and fruit.
+We ate lots of local dishes like curries, seafood, grilled meat, noodles, rice and fruit.

 In addition to breakfast, lunch and dinner, there was also an afternoon snack of smoothies and fried bananas to enjoy between dives.